Denver Passenger Injury Lawyers

 If a driver is at fault for their own accident, for example, they text while driving and then hit a guard rail due to being distracted, then there are no other at-fault parties to file a claim against.
 However, if you were a passenger in a crash, such as a rideshare accident, then you could file a claim for your injuries against the driver of the car, as they were at fault.

 In the case of a two-vehicle collision, you as the passenger are free to file against the at-fault driver, no matter which car you were in.
 On top of that, if both drivers are found to be partially at fault, then you could file a claim against both parties in order to receive the maximum compensation possible.
 You may even be able to file a claim against your own insurance policy, depending on the circumstances of the accident.

-Immediately following an accident, you should follow the same steps that you would as a driver.
-In fact, you can potentially help your driver in order to complete the process faster.
+Immediately following an accident, you will want to follow the same steps that you would as a driver.
+In fact, you can potentially help your driver complete the process faster.
 However, your safety and well-being are more important than anything else.
 That is why we recommend you:

 Share contact information: Ask for the contact information of everyone involved in the collision and share yours if asked.
 This will allow you to file a claim against the at-fault party’s insurance policy.